whisthq/whist/host-setup/README.md

 The `setup_host.sh` script lets you set up an EC2 instance host either for development or deployment.
 You can pass `--help` or `--usage` into that script to see some more details.

+This folder also contains our configuration files for Filebeat, which we use for sending logs to Logz.io, our ELK platform, and for Docker, which we use to enforce strict container security.

 ## Setting Up a Personal Development Instance

 To set up your personal Whist development instance: